top of page

 Scholar Projects

-Scholar Projects are thematic courses spanning various disciplines, including history, math, science, government, and literature.
+LEMI Scholar Projects make up the core of the educational offerings at Lighthouse.
+These projects are thematic courses spanning various disciplines, including history, math, science, government, literature, and the arts.
 They are structured sequentially to develop a student’s Vision, sense of Mission, Abilities, Skills, and Knowledge.
-Scholar Projects follow a continuum, increasing in difficulty and complexity as a scholar progresses through them.
+LEMI Scholar Projects follow a continuum, increasing in difficulty and complexity as a scholar progresses through them.
 Each Scholar Project comprises an arc of growth through personal challenges, failures, and victories.
-Mentors who have mentored at least two LEMI Scholar Projects may offer new Leadership Education phase- and age-appropriate classes relevant to students’ interests and development by providing the Executive Board (via the Principle Mentor) an outline or brief description of the class/Scholar Project and securing Executive Board approval prior to implementation.
+Mentors who have mentored at least two LEMI Scholar Projects may propose new Leadership Education phase- and age-appropriate classes relevant to students’ interests and development by providing the Executive Board (via the Mentor Representative) an outline or brief description of the class/Scholar Project and securing Executive Board approval prior to implementation.
+Mentors teaching these new classes must have received LEMI training and have mentored at least one year of a LEMI Scholar Project.

 Section 2.5 Performance, Promotion, and Graduation Standards

 Lighthouse values the process of learning over the measurement of end results.
 Excellence and outstanding performance should be encouraged, and may be awarded through artistic performances, awards, and recognition of student accomplishments.
-Each Junior Program class, Scholar Project or class, and Parent Project may confer its own awards and recognitions in class, at the December Christmas party, or at the Scholar Showcase and Awards Gala.
-Family and friends of Lighthouse members are invited to attend performances, showcases, and gatherings to encourage and celebrate the growth of the students.
+Each Junior Program class, Scholar Project or class, and Parent Project may confer its own awards.
+Family and friends of Lighthouse members are invited to attend performances, showcases, and gatherings to encourage and celebrate the growth of the students and parents.

 Section 2.6 Programs